ianlibasora/Cshell/manual/manual.md

-# Myshell User Usage Manual
+# Cshell User Usage Manual

 ## Description
-Myshell is a command line interface  through which a user may interface with the computer operating system.
+Cshell is a command line interface  through which a user may interface with the computer operating system.
 Built using the C programming language, it allows the user to access and command operating system functions through human readable commands.
-Hosting a number of internally implemented system commands, myshell is sh-compatable with other sh-based shells such as `bash` and `zsh`.
+Hosting a number of internally implemented system commands, cshell is sh-compatable with other sh-based shells such as `bash` and `zsh`.

 ## Makefile and Compilation

 ### Overview
-Written in the C programming language, the myshell project must be first compiled before it can be executed.
+Written in the C programming language, the cshell project must be first compiled before it can be executed.
 To manage this, a number of makefiles are included with this project.
 Located throughout the project, the primary makefile resides in the `/bin` directory.
 All other makefiles as such, are simply just for ease of use, passing commands back to the primary makefile for execution.
 In total, there are 3 makefiles attached with this project, located in:
 - `/` project root
 - `/bin` directory
 - `/src` directory